KOKOU Travel philosophy

 KOKOU is not about being alone because you have to be.

-There’s a kind of calm strength in that.
+I think there’s a kind of calm strength in it

-Why do I only design journeys for solo travelers?
+Why do I only design journeys for solo travellers?

 It’s quite simple.